|

 libaudit.conf - libaudit configuration file

-The file /etc/libaudit.conf contains configuration information
+The file /etc/libaudit.conf contains configuration information for

-by appropriate configuration information.
-The keywords recognized
+configuration information.
+The keywords recognized are:

-are: failure_action.
+failure_action.
 These keywords are described below.

 failure_action